Anapher/AwesomeAspNetCore/README.md

 - Unit Tests are implemented using [XUnit](https://xunit.net/)
 - Mocks are created using [Moq](https://github.com/moq/moq4)
-- Integration tests are done with Docker to create a reproducible environment
+- Integration tests that can be debugged

 ## Sources